Software alternatives

 Justification/Philosophy

-- Built-in tools for easy code reuse (package/library management)
+- Built-in tools for easier code reuse (package/library management)

 - Memory safety

-- Improved approach to macros and other metaprogramming-related aspects
+- Improved approach to macros, code generation and other metaprogramming-related aspects